ztomasze/dungeon-jacks/index.md

 * Whenever you roll against Hearts or use a red hero ability, you're trying to roll low.
 Whenever you roll against a black card or use a black hero ability, you're trying to roll high.
 * Pick your battles.
 If you are facing a high monster card and several Hearts, but there is no treasure win, maybe it's time to walk (run!) away.
 A single Wizard die will always get you away, and your next heal with usually recover it.
+* Your fortune can turn quickly.
+When you're going up against a hard fight and rolling many dice, you can suddenly loose several dice to 6s, which then forces you to flee and lose at least one more.
 * If you're playing for points (such as when trying for Dungeon Ace status), you can play on "easy mode": Glance at the bottom of the dungeon deck when you're done shuffling it.
 If it's not a black card, shuffle it again.
 This will guarantee you don't miss out on any treasure points due solely to an unlucky shuffle.